Black, Asian and Ethnic Minority people

 Business in the Community (BITC) believes capability not ethnicity should determine career success.
-However the results of BITC’s Race at Work 2018: The Scorecard Report highlighted that while British black, Asian and minority ethnic (BAME) people in the workplace are ambitious, there is a lack of opportunity and a strong desire for opportunities that is not being fulfilled.
+However the results of BITC’s Race at Work 2018: The Scorecard Report highlighted that while British black, Asian and ethnic minority people in the workplace are ambitious, there is a lack of opportunity and a strong desire for opportunities that is not being fulfilled.

 Business in the Community’s (BITC) Race at Work Charter is composed of five calls to action for leaders and organisations across all sectors.
 Signing up means organisations taking practical steps to ensure workplaces are tackling barriers ethnic minority people face in recruitment and progression.
 In doing so they can their organisations are representative of British society.

 2019’s Race at Work Charter: One Year On report found evidence of progress, but emphasised there is still much work to be done.

 *Taken from BITC’s Race at The Top report; available on request.